-In addition, a significant amount of traffic is directed to our websites through our participation in DEA campaigns on search engines, advertising networks, affiliate websites and social networking sites.
+In addition, a significant amount of traffic is directed to our websites through our participation in display, email and affiliate advertising campaigns on search engines, advertising networks, affiliate websites and social networking sites.
 Pricing and operating dynamics for these traffic sources can experience rapid change, both technically and competitively.
 Any of these providers could also, for competitive or other purposes, alter their search algorithms or results, causing our websites to place lower in search results, which may reduce our user traffic and may have a material adverse effect on our business, results of operations, financial condition and prospects.